Best Strategies For Dealing With Debt Collectors

 We have all had mail get lost.
 Any letters or mail sent to debt collectors should be sent via certified mail.
 You should even go as far as to request a return receipt as proof that your mail was delivered and received.

 When debt collectors are calling you, they are looking to get whatever money they can from you.
 Chances are they will be willing to work out some sort of deal where you will end up paying less than you owe.
 Offering 10%-15% below what you owe is a good starting point.
 They will most likely end up settling for 30%-50%.
 Before you make any payments, make sure you get the deal in writing and only pay with a cashier’s check.

-A second negotiation strategy you could try is to offer to pay the debt in full if they agree to contact the credit bureaus directly and have the collection account removed.
-This one may be more tough to get accomplished, but it’s worth a try and of course get it in writing.
+A second negotiation strategy you could try is to offer to pay the debt in full.
+You are doing this with the caveat that the lender will handle getting the collection account removed with the credit bureau.
+This one may be more tough to get accomplished, but it’s worth a try.
+Just make sure to get it in writing.